-Like already mentioned, New Year's Eve is pretty much the same if you decide to spend it in another town in Iceland besides Reykjavík, except you'll have fewer options of bars to attend after midnight.
-The above footage is from the town of Keflavík, just to give you an idea.
+As mentioned earlier, New Year's Eve follows the same routine if you decide to spend it in another town in Iceland besides Reykjavik, except you'll have fewer options of bars to attend after midnight.
+The above footage is from the town of Keflavik, just to give you an idea.

-But if you want to escape the mad partying and find quiet solitude with just your closest loved ones, then you can rent a winter cabin somewhere surrounded with stunning winter landscapes, with a warm hot tub to relax in and watch the stars and a crackling fireplace to get cosy in front of.
-Check your options on Bungalo.com.
+But if you want to escape the mad partying and find quiet solitude with just your closest loved ones, then you can rent a winter cabin somewhere surrounded by stunning landscapes and a warm hot tub to relax in and watch the stars and a crackling fireplace to get cozy in front of.

-Celebrating New Year's Eve in Iceland is also the perfect time to go on a winter adventure, so be sure to check out the variety of winter packages and winter self-drives on offer, as you can go and explore beautiful waterfalls, glaciers, ice caves and, of course, the stunning Northern Lights.
+Celebrating New Year's Eve in Iceland is also the perfect time to go on a winter adventure, so be sure to check out the variety of winter packages and winter self-drives on offer, as you can go and explore beautiful waterfalls, glaciers, and ice caves.

-And finally, Happy New Year is "Gleðilegt Nýtt Ár" in Icelandic!
+And finally, Happy New Year in Icelandic is "Gleðilegt nýtt ár"!

 Guide to Iceland | The Story of the Leading Travel Agency of Iceland